-Making a moss pole on your own is easy to do and a fun DIY project.
-I created many moss poles for my Monstera and climbing Philodendron plants.
+Making a moss pole is easy and a fun DIY project.
+I created many moss poles for my Monstera and climbed Philodendron plants.
 Therefore I would like to share my complete Step-By-Step Guide on how to make a moss pole.
 I illustrated it with multiple pictures and also created a video.

 We get commissions for purchases made through links in this post.

 To make a moss pole soak sphagnum moss in water.
 With a wire cutter, cut chicken wire to the desired.
 Put humid sphagnum moss on the chicken wire, leaving 1 inch on each side.
 Roll the chicken wire and form the moss pole, either flat or round.
 Use seven zip ties to tie your moss pole tightly.
 Put the moss pole in your container of choice and add potting mix.
 Tie your plant onto the moss pole and water it every few days.